k3min/infinigag/README.md

 # InfiniGAG API

-Right now, the API is very basic, but it should hopefully retrieve what you’re looking for.
+Right now, the API is very basic, but it should hopefully retrieve what you're looking for.

 I love it when services provide API's.
 It allows people to play around and make cool apps, and so I did not want to take the fun away from you.